SmingHub/Sming/Sming/Components/spiffs/README.rst

 SPIFFS for Sming
 ================

-This Component provides additional functionality to support SPIFFS running on both Esp8266 and Host architectures.
+This Component provides SPIFFS filesystem support for all architectures.

 .. envvar:: DISABLE_SPIFFS